-Q: Why do you blog? – I started Flavor Boulevard after I read the entire noodlepie blog from beginning to end.
-That blog reminds me of what food writing is, which is not so much about food as about memories.
+Q: Why do you blog? – I started Flavor Boulevard after I read the entire noodlepie blog from beginning to end, a few years after my family moved from Vietnam to America.
+That blog makes me miss Vietnamese food terribly, and it reminds me of what food writing is: not so much about food as about memories.
 With Flavor Boulevard, I can save in one place, however unorganized, memories of the meals, feelings I get from a dish, new things I learn from and about food.
 When I read what I wrote months and years ago, I can relive the experience.
-It’s kind of like talking to myself, the past Mai, the present Mai and the future Mai all in one place.
+It’s kind of like talking to myself, the past Mai, the present Mai and the future Mai all in one place. 🙂

 Q: What is your focus on this blog? – Japanese, Korean and Vietnamese food.